What are the latest news in the AI governance market?

 Why should you care?

-If you’re an investor in the AI governance market, the Fortreum acquisition shows that software and services may consolidate.
+If you’re an investor in the AI governance market, infrastructure-aware governance could become larger than compliance software alone.

 Market Research